Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 ## Motion

-The Duet 3 Mainboard 6HC has 6 TMC 5160 stepper drivers on board.
-Until further testing including detailed thermal analysis is conducted these are limited to 4A RMS.
+The Duet 3 Mainboard 6HC has 6 TMC 2160 or 5160 stepper drivers on board.
+Until further testing including detailed thermal analysis is conducted these are limited to 4.4A RMS (6.3A Peak).
 The [initial testing of the TMC5160s](/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_3HC#thermal-tests) in this configuration, conducted on the Expansion board looks very promising.
-4A per phase will allow driving stepper motors rated to up to 5A RMS (it is recommended to drive stepper motors at around 80% of rated maximum current).
+4A per phase will allow driving stepper motors rated to up to 5A (it is recommended to drive stepper motors at around 80% of rated maximum current).

 RepRapFirmware configures these drivers over the SPI bus: dynamic setting of microstepping, current and many other features can be achieved through firmware.
 The drivers can be combined together to use multiple drivers on one axis (for example a 3 motor Z levelling system).